 Kevin D. Loo

 Mr. Loo is an experienced trial and appellate lawyer and has been a partner of NST since 2001.
-Mr. Loo has been recognized by Best Lawyers Canada in the field of Corporate Commercial Litigation since 2016 and as a Future Litigation Star by Benchmark Canada.
+Mr. Loo has been recognized by Best Lawyers Canada in the field of Corporate Commercial Litigation every year since 2016 and as a Future Litigation Star by Benchmark Canada.

 Mr. Loo regularly appears as counsel in the B.C.
 Supreme Court and Court of Appeal.
 He has also appeared in the trial division of the Federal Court and before various administrative tribunals.
 He has appeared in disciplinary proceedings as counsel on behalf of the Law Society of British Columbia.

 He has successfully represented clients in a wide range of commercial and business disputes such as breaches of contract, class actions, disputes arising from real estate and lease transactions, commercial fraud, professional negligence, claims among partners and shareholders, claims arising from franchise and dealership agreements, and employment and wrongful dismissal.

 Prior to joining the firm, Mr. Loo served as the judicial law clerk to Mr. Justice Gibbs, Mr. Justice Toy and Mr. Justice Hinds of the British Columbia Court of Appeal.
 Mr. Loo was called to the Bar of British Columbia in March 1994, and joined NST in September 1994.